zaimabdullah/laravel-social-media-website/NOTE_ME.md

 --------------------------------------------------------------------------------------------
 ## For now (video15) whenever we create a post, inside network we can see that we will get all the list of posts in response(Preview)
 --------------------------------------------------------------------------------------------
-## We make post delete BUT DOES IT DELETE ALL ATTACHMENT TOO RELATED To the post ?
+## We make post delete BUT DOES IT DELETE ALL ATTACHMENT RELATED to the post too ?
 ## WE JUST ONLY MAKE A DELETE OF ATTACHMENTS EITHER NEW UPLOAD ATTACHMENT OR EXISTING ATTACHMENT WHEN WE EDIT A POST (can see function update() 'PostController')
 --------------------------------------------------------------------------------------------